-- 3.1 In order to ensure that CIL is set at a level that will not prevent development coming forward, the Council has commissioned a viability study.
+- 3.1 In order to ensure that CIL is set at a level that will not prevent development coming forward, the Council has commissioned a refreshed viability study.
 The study tested the impact on the viability of development of a range of CIL charging levels, alongside the Council's other planning requirements, including affordable housing.
 The study considers both residential and commercial development. - 3.2 The study methodology compared the residual land values of a range of hypothetical developments to a range of benchmark land values.
 Where a development incorporating a given level of CIL generated a higher value than the benchmark land value, then it was judged that the proposed level of CIL will be viable. - 3.3 The study uses the residual land value method of calculating the value of each type of development.
 This involves calculating the value of the completed scheme and deducting development costs (construction, fees, finance and CIL) and developer's profit.
-The residual amount is the sum
+The residual amount is the sum left after these costs have been deducted from the value of the

-- left after these costs have been deducted from the value of the development.
-This method is widely used by developers in determining the value of development proposals. - 3.4 The housing and commercial property markets are inherently cyclical and the Council is testing its proposed rates of CIL at a time when values have fallen below their peak.
-Whilst values are likely to recover over the medium term, there is also a risk that values could fall in the short term.
+- development.
+This method is widely used by developers in determining the value of development proposals. - 3.4 The housing and commercial property markets are inherently cyclical.
+The market has strengthened since the original study in 2013, although the recent political results have resulted in a degree of uncertainty.
 This has been allowed for by running a sensitivity analysis which reduces sales values by 5%.
-This analysis is indicative only and provides an indication of the levels of CIL that are viable in today's terms and the impact of market changes on viability. - 3.5 The results of the study reflect current market conditions which are likely to improve over the medium term.
-The Council will closely monitor changes in market conditions on a continual basis, so that levels of CIL can be reviewed in response to future changes (positive and negative).
+This analysis is indicative only and provides an indication of the levels of CIL that are viable in today's terms and the impact of market changes on viability in the short term.
+Commercial appraisals included similar sensitivity analyses on rent levels and yields. - 3.5 The Council will closely monitor changes in market conditions on a continual basis, so that levels of CIL can be reviewed in response to future changes (positive and negative).
 There are clearly many factors that have an impact on development and the Council will carefully consider the impact of CIL alongside these other factors.